Chas McCormick Player Props: Astros vs. Tigers

 - McCormick hit .245 with 12 doubles, two triples, 14 home runs and 46 walks.

+- Including the 131 games he logged a plate appearance in last season, he homered in 16 of them (12.2%), homering in 3.4% of his trips to home plate.

-- In 22.9% of his games a season ago (30 of 131), McCormick picked up an RBI.
-In 12 of those games (9.2%) he recorded more than one RBI, and he had three or more in three contests.
+- McCormick picked up an RBI in 22.9% of his 131 games last year, with more than one RBI in 9.2% of those contests (12).
+He drove in three or more runs in three games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.